exasol/transformers-extension/doc/user_guide/user_guide.md

 The extension provides two types of UDFs:

 * DownloaderUDF :  It is responsible for downloading a specified pre-defined model into the Exasol BucketFS.
-* DeleteModelUDF:  Can be used to delete models from Exasol BucketFS, which were already installed by using DownloaderUDF.
+* DeleteModelUDF:  Can be used to delete models from Exasol BucketFS, which were already installed by using the Transformers Extension.
 * Prediction UDFs: These are a group of UDFs for each supported task.
 Each of them uses the downloaded pre-trained model and performs prediction.
 These are the supported tasks:
    1. Sequence Classification for Single Text
    2. Sequence Classification for Text Pair